CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 To specify a default version in the NetQ UI:

-1. Click **Upgrade**, then click **Image Management**.
+1. Click **Image Management**.

-2. Click the *Click here to set the default CL version* link in the middle of the Cumulus Linux Images card, or click the *Click here to set the default NetQ version* link in the middle of the NetQ Images card.
+2. Select the link in the relevant card.

     {{<img src="/images/netq/lcm-images-card-spec-default-cl-300.png" width="200">}} {{<img src="/images/netq/lcm-images-card-spec-default-netq-310.png" width="200">}}